elitwilliams/brightwheel-image-scraper/README.md

 The script logs its actions to both the console and a file named `scraper.log`.
 Check this file for detailed information about the script's execution and any errors that may occur.

-## Important Notes

-- This script uses Selenium with undetected_chromedriver to automate browser interactions.
-Make sure you have the latest version of Chrome installed.
-- The script includes random waits between actions to mimic human behavior and avoid being flagged as a bot.
-- Be respectful of Brightwheel's systems and terms of service when using this script.

 ## Troubleshooting

 If you encounter any issues: